Levittown, PA Bankruptcy Lawyer

 What Are the Benefits of Bankruptcy?

-While bankruptcy is usually “advertised” as a method of reducing or eliminating debt, it also comes with additional benefits under an injunction known as the automatic stay.
-Which debts can bankruptcy discharge, and how do you benefit from the automatic stay?
+While bankruptcy is usually “advertised” as a method of reducing or eliminating debt, it also comes with additional benefits under an injunction known as an automatic stay.
+Which debts can bankruptcy discharge, and how do you benefit from an automatic stay?

 Most consumer bankruptcy cases are classified as Chapter 7, or Chapter 13.
 In either case, you may be able to eliminate or reduce many of your most significant debts.
-Debts which can typically be discharged include:
+Debts which can typically be discharged include the following:

 - Medical Debt